Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Critical exponents

 where $C$ is a heat capacity, $\mathcal{O}$ is an operator of the order parameter, and $J$ is a source. $d_{\rm s}$ is a spatial dimension. $\alpha'$ and $\gamma'$ are also defined for $T<T_{c}$ in the same manner. $\xi$ is a correlation length associated with the two point function of $\mathcal{O}$.

+In our case, we regard $O$ as the expectation value of the operator $\mathcal{O}$.
 From Eqs.~(\ref{eq:condensate}) and (\ref{eq:heat_capacity}), we obtain $\beta = 1$ and $\alpha = -1$. \footnote{ Although the expansion of $C$ around $T=T_{c}$ begins from the zeroth order term, we read $\alpha=-1$ since $C$ is continuous at $T=T_{c}$.
 The case of $\alpha=0$ usually means presence of a discontinuous jump at $T=T_{c}$. } It is expected that there are scaling relations

 where $d_{\rm s} = 2$ in our case.
-The last line involving $d_{\rm s}$ is called hyperscaling relation.
+The last line including $d_{\rm s}$ is called hyperscaling relation.
 If we use the above relations, only two exponents are independent actually.
 As a result, we obtain $\gamma =1$ and $\delta = 2$.
 The result $\delta = 2$ is also consistent with the scaling dimensions of the operator and source: $[O_{\phi}]=1$ and $[J_{\phi}]=2$.
 If we use the hyperscaling relation, we also obtain $\nu = 3/2$ and $\eta = 4/3$.
 Later, we will check the value of $\gamma$ from the Green's function numerically.
 In summary, we obtain the critical exponents of the $U(1)$ symmetry breaking as

 the last two are obtained by using the hyperscaling relation.
-As we will discuss in section \ref{sec:discussion}, the above values of the critical exponents match those in the mean-field percolation theory.
+As we will discuss in section \ref{sec:discussion}, the above values of the critical exponents coincide with those in the mean-field percolation theory.